emmanuelferragne/Entrainements_Phono/README.md

 ## Perception

 The PERCEPTION folder contains 4 types of perceptual experiments (2-AFC, 5-AFC, AX, Oddity).
 Let's go through one of them to illustrate how they work.
+Open TRAINING_ODDITY.praat with Praat and Run it.
+In the first dialog box:
+- choose any of the 2 sessions from the ''cond'' drop-down menu
+- enter the ID of your choice in the text box

 ## Production